jesslilly/EntitySearch/README.md

 ## TODOs
 ### Necessary
-1. Need to fix duplicates and sort order.
 1. Add javascript tests.
 Maybe use a test page, or jasmine.
+1. Refactor to RecentPage object.
 1. Search for TODOs in code.

 ### Nice to have / Future